Oldtime Music Meeting

 - for accomodation and subsistence please scroll up to see general settings

 Music should not only be played for the players pleasure only but also for an audience.
-On the one side this provides a ppositive feedback and motivation for the player, and it can also attract new fans and even musicians.
-Therefore, we always met for an “Open Stage” event at the begin of the meeting to share our enthusiasm for Oldtime Music.
+On the one side this provides a positive feedback and motivation for the player, and it can also attract new fans and even musicians.
+Therefore, we always meet for an “Open Stage” event during the meeting to share our enthusiasm for Oldtime Music.

-The “Open Stage”on Friday evenings was held in varying cafes, bars or restaurants in and around Freising.
+The “Open Stage” was held in varying cafes, bars or restaurants in and around Freising.
 Among these were “Cafe Steinberger, “Cafe Bar Am Schlüter“, “Furtnerbräu“, or the “Gasthaus Abstreiter” in Wippenhausen.
-We have truely been looking forward to meet in the “Orangerie” in 2020, which was prevented by Corona.

 Session in the Streichholz-Schachtel